AR-92/mark/ENHANCED_TUI_SUMMARY.md

 ## Conclusion

-The enhanced TUI successfully transforms the mark CLI tool's terminal interface into a modern, visually appealing, and highly usable application.
-The implementation maintains full backward compatibility while providing a significantly improved user experience with the Solarized blue color scheme, cleaner layout, and enhanced visual elements.
+The enhanced TUI successfully transforms the mark CLI tool's terminal interface into a modern, visually appealing, and highly usable application with a completely box-free design.
+The implementation maintains full backward compatibility while providing a significantly improved user experience with the Solarized blue color scheme, cleaner layout without any boxes, and enhanced visual elements.